 The existing authorisations listed below continue to apply and will appear on the photo ID card.
 Qualification requirements apply in relation to the authorisations:

-- pesticides (excluding fumigants) formulated for the control of any pest, (other than pest animals)
+- pesticides (except fumigants) that have been formulated for the control of any pest, to control any pest (including rodents) except a pest animal or timber pests

 - pesticides in the form of fumigants.